salonisingh111/salonisingh111/README.md

 ### About

-Computer Science student with hands-on internship experience and a strong interest in web development and backend systems.
+Computer Science student with hands-on internship experience and a strong interest in programming.
 Passionate about building practical projects, solving real-world problems, and continuously learning through implementation and experimentation.

 | | |
 |---|---|